Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

-{To further learn local geometries, in ther work L2G-AE~\cite{liu2019l2g}, Liu \textit{et al.} introduced a hierarchical self-attention mechanism in the encoder to aggregate different levels of information, and employed a recurrent neural network (RNN) as decoder to reconstruct a sequence of scales in local regions; Han \textit{et al.} proposed MAP-VAE~\cite{han2019multi}, which on top of global reconstruction, introduced multi-angle analysis with a half-to-half prediction using RNN, which splits a point cloud into a front half and a back half, and learn to predict a back half sequence from the corresponding front half sequence. } Besides, Yang \textit{et al.}~\cite{yang2019pointflow} proposed a principled probabilistic framework named PointFlow to generate 3D point clouds by modeling the distribution of shapes as well as the distribution of points given a shape.
-Shi \textit{et al.}~\cite{shi2020unsupervised} introduced a probabilistic framework to extract unsupervised deep shape descriptors with point distribution learning, which associates each point with a Gaussian and models point clouds as the distribution of the points.
-They train DNNs with an unsupervised self-correspondence L2 distance loss to solve the maximum likelihood estimation process.
-Sun \textit{et al.}~\cite{sun2020pointgrow} presented an autoregressive model named Pointgrow that generates diverse and realistic point cloud samples from scratch or conditioned on semantic contexts.
-They also designed self-attention modules to capture long-range dependencies within 3D objects.
-Chen \textit{et al.}~\cite{chen2020deep} designed a deep autoencoder with graph topology inference and filtering, which extracts compact representations from 3D point clouds.
-Yang \textit{et al.}~\cite{yang2021progressive} proposed an autoencoder structure with the seed generation module to extract input-dependent point-wise features in multiple stages with gradually increasing resolution for point cloud reconstruction.
-Chen \textit{et al.}~\cite{chen2021unsupervised} proposed to learn sampling-invariant features by reconstructing point cloud objects with different resolution and minimizing Chamfer distances between them.
+Several studies explore global and local geometries to learn robust representations from point cloud objects~\cite{liu2019l2g,han2019multi}.
+For example, \cite{liu2019l2g} introduces hierarchical self-attention in the encoder for information aggregation, and a recurrent neural network (RNN) as the decoder for point cloud reconstruction locally and globally. \cite{han2019multi} presents MAP-VAE that introduces a half-to-half prediction task that first splits a point cloud object into a front half and a back half and then trains an RNN to predict the back half sequence from the corresponding front half sequence.
+Several studies instead formulate point cloud reconstruction as a point distribution learning task \cite{yang2019pointflow, shi2020unsupervised, sun2020pointgrow}.
+For example, \cite{yang2019pointflow} presents PointFlow which generates 3D point clouds by modelling the distribution of shapes and that of points given shapes. \cite{shi2020unsupervised} presents a probabilistic framework that extracts unsupervised shape descriptors via point distribution learning, which associates each point with a Gaussian and models point clouds as the distribution of points. \cite{sun2020pointgrow} presents an autoregressive model Pointgrow that generates diverse and realistic point cloud samples either from scratch or conditioned on semantic contexts.

+Further, several studies learn point cloud representations from different object resolutions \cite{gadelha2018multiresolution,yang2021progressive,chen2021unsupervised}.
+For example, Gadelha \textit{et al.}~\cite{gadelha2018multiresolution} designed an autoencoder with a multi-resolution tree structure that learns point cloud representations via coarse-to-fine analysis.
+Yang \textit{et al.}~\cite{yang2021progressive} proposed an autoencoder with a seed generation module that allows extraction of input-dependent point-wise features in multiple stages with gradually increasing resolution.
+Chen \textit{et al.}~\cite{chen2021unsupervised} proposed to learn sampling-invariant features by reconstructing point cloud objects of different resolutions and minimizing Chamfer distances between them.